 “No matter how clean your hands are, you’ll have natural oils on your fingers,” says Elena Creazzo, a San Diego-based makeup artist.
 When these oils get on your cheeks, your makeup could end up looking streaky.
 She recommends using a blush or sponge-like applicator to blend your primer and foundation.

 You don’t wipe off your mascara brush

 Your lower lashes could get unsightly clumps if you don’t wipe the brush before applying mascara, says Lindsay Gonzales, San Diego-based makeup artist.
 “If you do get clumps on your lower lashes, you can take your pointer finger and thumb, and pinch before they’re dry to take away the clump,” she says.
-Here’s an awesome trick to squeeze more mascara from a nearly empty tube.

 You slab on face products